 More ways to enjoy roast cauliflower

 The roasting gives great flavor and texture.
-Whether you choose to eat it just like that, or mash or fine chop it, comes down to how you want to pair it up on the plate.
+Whether you choose to eat it just like that, mash it or finely chop it, it will come down to how you want to pair it up on the plate.

 I guarantee even diehard cauliflower naysayers will take a second look.
 You just have to get them over that first bite.
 It might require a little push.
 One small leap of faith.
 An ounce of trust.